Consumer Protection

 Does medical debt affect my credit score?

-Should I pay the collection agency?
+Should I pay the collection agency before verifying the debt?

 Health Over Debt

 Focus on your recovery.
 Let us handle the billing disputes and the debt collectors.
+You pay nothing out of pocket — the law requires the violators to pay our fees.

 Ready to Take Action?